 This vegan carrot cake recipe is fluffy and full of aromatic spices.
-It's paired with a delicious tangy vegan cream cheese frosting, with the option of flavoring the buttercream with oranges or blood oranges (depending on what's in season!).
+It's paired with a delicious tangy classic vegan cream cheese frosting.

-This recipe makes a layer cake, but you can change up the cake pans and create a sandwich cake if preferred.
-Either way, it's the perfect vegan snack cake to enjoy with your cup of tea or coffee, or for celebrating Easter.
+This recipe includes options to make a 6-inch 3-tier layer cake, or a two-tier 8-inch sandwich cake.
+Either way, it's the perfect vegan snack cake to enjoy with your cup of tea or coffee, or for celebrating Spring and Easter.

 - Soft brown sugar and granulated sugar as I find a combination of both create the fluffiest carrot cake.
 I tried making the recipe with just brown sugar a couple of times but the result was a little denser than I would like.